Congregation Beth Avraham

 Top Five Reasons You Should Give Beth Avraham a Try:

-1. Membership is free!
-Seats are not "sold" and money is never a barrier to participation.
+1. We welcome all new members, and money is never a barrier to joining the synagogue!

-2. Informal Atmosphere: There is no dress code and we are totally non-judgmental.
-All Jews feel embraced and valued in our shul irrespective of background, knowledge or observance level.
+2. We maintain an informal and non-judgmental atmosphere, and there is no dress code.
+We strive for all Jews to feel embraced and valued in our shul irrespective of background, knowledge, or observance level.

-3. Be Inspired!
-We teach an authentic Torah message that will enrich your life and relationships.
+3. Inspiration!
+We teach an authentic Torah message that enriches the lives and relationships of our community members.
 Davening is engaging and meaningful, yet lively and easy to follow.

-4. Be Intellectually Challenged!
+4. Intellectual growth!
 We speak of the great ideas, not of people.

 5. Small-town friendliness in a cozy, homey ("haimish") environment.